SaraAzmin/Grocery-Manegement-Client-Side/README.md

 - Logged in user has additional functionalities.
 Adding item, Managing items.
 They also have access to a page named My items where they can have see products added by themselves.

-## Teck Stack Used for Client Side
+## Tech Stack Used for Client Side

 - TailwindCSS
 - ReactJs